 My research career began in reproductive physiology investigating how hormones influence reproduction in birds.
 Now I work in gastrointestinal physiology investigating how food structures affect digestion in the gut.

 As far as jobs go, physiology occupies a central position among the biological sciences so the skills you develop can be easily applied to other disciplines.
 Majoring in physiology gives you a good solid basis for a career in the biomedical fields.

-Today I work in research at the Riddet Institute, examining the relationship between food science and nutrition.
+Today I work in research at the School of Health Sciences, examining the relationship between food science and nutrition.
 My advice to students?
 Be open to all the opportunities that come your way, even if at first you don’t see the connections to the skills you have developed during your studies.
 The connections will be there and will open doors you may never have considered before.

 Physiology is key if you want to work in human or animal health sciences.